NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 Focusing Properties of a Metasurface Lens
 -----------------------------------------

 This example demonstrates how to compute the far-field profile at the focal length of a metasurface lens.
-The lens design is based on a supercell of binary-grating unit cells.
-For a review of the design of a binary grating as well as a demonstration of computing its phasemap, see [Tutorial/Mode Decomposition](Mode_Decomposition.md#phase-map-of-a-subwavelength-binary-grating).
-The far-field calculation of the lens involves two separate components: (1) compute the phasemap of the unit cell as a function of a single geometric parameter, the duty cycle, while keeping a fixed height (1.8 μm) and periodicity (0.3 μm), and (2) form the supercell lens by tuning the local phase of each of a variable number of unit cells according to the quadratic formula for planar wavefront focusing.
+The lens design, which is part of the tutorial, is based on a supercell of binary-grating unit cells.
+For a review of the binary-grating geometry as well as a demonstration of computing its phasemap, see [Tutorial/Mode Decomposition](Mode_Decomposition.md#phase-map-of-a-subwavelength-binary-grating).
+The far-field calculation of the lens contains two separate components: (1) compute the phasemap of the unit cell as a function of a single geometric parameter, the duty cycle, while keeping its height and periodicity fixed (1.8 and 0.3 μm), and (2) form the supercell lens by tuning the local phase of each of a variable number of unit cells according to the quadratic formula for planar wavefront focusing.
 The design wavelength is 0.5 μm and the focal length is 0.2 mm.
 The input source is an E<sub>z</sub>-polarized planewave at normal incidence.

 The simulation script is in [examples/metasurface_lens.py](https://github.com/NanoComp/meep/blob/master/python/examples/metasurface_lens.py).

-There is a `grating` function which performs two main tasks: (1) for a unit cell, computes the phase (as well as the transmittance) which involves translating the range of [-π,π] from [Mode Decomposition](../Mode_Decomposition.md) to [-2π,0] in order to be consistent with the analytic formula for the local phase and (2) for a supercell, computes the far-field intensity profile around the focal length of the lens.
+The key to the script is the function `grating` with three geometric input arguments (periodicity, height, and list of duty cycles) which performs the two main tasks: (1) for a unit cell, it computes the phase (as well as the transmittance) and then translates this value from the range of [-π,π] of [Mode Decomposition](../Mode_Decomposition.md) to [-2π,0] in order to be consistent with the analytic formula for the local phase and (2) for a supercell, it computes the far-field intensity profile around the focal length of the lens.

 ```py
 import meep as mp